kahnchana/video-prediction-policy/README.md

 conda create -n vpp python==3.10 conda activate vpp

-# Install calvin as described in (https://github.com/mees/calvin)
+# Install calvin as described in (https://github.com/mees/calvin).
+# Maybe you will occur some render issues and you can refer to calvin repo to solve them.
-# You can skip it if you do not want to perform experiments on calvin
+# You can skip calvin if you do not want to perform experiments on calvin
 git clone --recurse-submodules https://github.com/mees/calvin.git
 $ export CALVIN_ROOT=$(pwd)/calvin
 cd $CALVIN_ROOT
 sh install.sh

-# Install vpp requirements
+# Then install vpp requirements
 cd ..
 pip install -r requirements.txt